 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the shares of common stock offered hereby.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement or the exhibits filed therewith.
 For further information about us and the common stock offered hereby, reference is made to the registration statement and the exhibits filed therewith.
-Statements contained in this prospectus regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement.
+Statements contained in this prospectus regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement are not necessarily complete, and in each instance we refer you to the copy of such contract or other document filed as an exhibit to the registration statement.
 We currently do not file periodic reports with the SEC.
 Upon completion of this offering, we will be required to file periodic reports, proxy statements, and other information with the SEC pursuant to the Exchange Act.
 A copy of the registration statement and the exhibits filed therewith may be inspected without charge at the public reference room maintained by the SEC, located at 100 F Street, NE, Washington, District of Columbia 20549, and copies of all or any part of the registration statement may be obtained from that office.
 Please call the SEC at (800) SEC-0330 for further information about the public reference room.
-The SEC also maintains a website that contains reports, proxy and information statements, and other information regarding registration statements is sww.sec.gov.
+The SEC also maintains a website that contains reports, proxy and information statements, and other information regarding registrants that file electronically with the SEC.
+The address of the website is www.sec.gov.